Continually Updated Clinical Reference

 Thumb phalangeal fractures

-Thumb phalangeal fractures consist of both distal and proximal phalanx fractures.
-These fractures generally are diagnosed and treated identically to phalangeal fractures of the other digits.
+The thumb has only 2 phalanges: the distal and proximal phalanx.
+Fractures of these phalanges are generally diagnosed and treated identically to phalangeal fractures of the other digits.

 Distal phalanx fractures can be separated into extra-articular tuft fractures and intra-articular tendon avulsion injuries.
 Tuft fractures generally are caused by a crush injury to the distal thumb.
 Tuft fractures frequently are associated with nail bed injuries and are technically open fractures when a nail bed injury is present.
 Tendon avulsion injuries are often secondary to avulsion of the extensor tendon at its terminal insertion into the distal phalanx.
 The tendon may pull off a fragment of bone resulting in a "bony" mallet thumb deformity.
 The flexor pollicis longus, in contrast to the finger flexors, also can be avulsed at the musculotendinous junction.

 Proximal phalanx fractures consist of fractures of the phalangeal head and shaft.
-These are treated similarly to phalangeal fractures of digits 2-5.
+These are treated similarly to phalangeal fractures of digits 2-5, although the mobility of the thumb allows for more acceptance of angulation and rotation.
+[15]

 Mallet thumb